narendardheeravath/sensor-emulator-rest-api/README.md

 Steps to execute project

 1. Make sure that MongoDb is installed on machine before executing project 1.1.
-Download the MongoDb form https://www.mongodb.com/download-center#community 1.2.
+Download the MongoDb form https://www.mongodb.com/download-center#community if not installed 1.2.
 Install the MongoDb once download is complete 1.3.
 Run mongod.exe from C:\Program Files\MongoDB\Server\3.2\bin through commond prompt
 2. Run the /sensor-emulator-rest-api/src/main/java/io/egen/sensor/emulator/SensorApplication.java as SpringBootApplication
-     2.1.
-Make sure that we have to pass VM Argument while running the SensorApplication.java and below is VM arguments -Dbase.value=150
+    by passing VM Argument and below is VM arguments -Dbase.value=150
-3. SpringBootApplication SensorApplication deployed into server and all rest end points are available to consume by Emulator once deployement is successful. and port is 8080 by default
+3. SpringBootApplication SensorApplication deployed into server when we run and all rest end points are available to consume by Emulator once deployement is successful. and port is 8080 by default

      3.1.
 Below are the rest end points which exposed as Metric APIs using Spring MVC,

 #create